Cornell-MAE-UG/fa25-portfolio-hmh96-hub/_projects/2022-trig-analysis.md

 This project involved the disassembly and analysis of a HONDA WX15 engine-powered water pump.
 Our group analyzed both the carburetor and the centrifugal pump; We focused our analysis on the pump portion, which included disassembling the pump to inspect the impeller, seals, and internal flow paths, then analyzing how fluid moves through the pump during typical operation.
 We took data from product specs available online and equations and understanding gained from out fluid dynamics class and textbook to determine the functional values of this fluid machine.
 This work contributed to a larger video, shown below, explaining the pump’s design and fluid mechanics.

+My Contribution:
+I led the team’s disassembly and reassembly of the water pump, ensuring that all components were properly identified and documented for the video.
+Additionally, was responsible for explaining the over-view of the pump components.
+I also worked on applying the Bernoulli equation in the carburetor analysis section of the video, helping relate pressure and velocity changes to air–fuel mixing.
+Finally, I helped verify the accuracy of all other calculations included in the final presentation.

 **Watch the video on YouTube:**
 <iframe width="560" height="315"
         src="https://www.youtube.com/embed/26rgSKUKajY"